CodeCharta consists of two separate parts: analysis that generates a .cc.json file and visualization that consumes said file.

 codecharta-visualization

-2. Parse analyzed project to the sonar importer to generate cc.json file.
+Once the analysis is complete, you can parse analyzed project to the sonar importer to generate a cc.json file using:

 ccsh sonarimport [options] [file] [url] [project-id]